 Where to get Pizza in Florence

 Then for take-away Neapolitan pizza or eating pizza in a hole-in-the-wall with bare-bones settings, hit up O’Scugnizzo on Via del’Orto.
+Il Pacchero is a win for location off the Ponte Vecchio with modern vibes and hits the mark for deliciousness.
 For more Neapolitan picks, you can’t miss Santarpia (a bit of a walk from the historic center but worth it) or Largo9 in Sant’Ambrogio that offers a cocktail program.
 Berbere on San Frediano for new-wave pizza using ancient grains and sharing sliced pies (Italian craft beer, too!)
 There are other valid options for pizza if you’re in a bind (like Pizzeria Torcicoda near Santa Croce for more gourmet-style and Italian craft beer and Pizzaiuolo on Via de’ Macci purely for the experience), but these are my favorite spots.

 For gelato- off the bat my favorite places are Perche No’ because of their pistachio and summertime granite, Il Procopio for anything they do with Pistachio and the inventive flavors and quality of milk they source and Carabe’ or Ara e’ Sicilia near the Academia for a taste of Sicilian gelato.
 Gelateria de’ Neri because it is a classic, they do salted caramel and a ricotta & pistachio cremino I usually want to marry the owner over.
 Vivoli for a scoop of Florentine gelato history, classic old-fashioned flavors and some of the best fruit sorbets in town.
 There are plenty more gelato shops I love, rest assured!
 For new generations of locals doing gelato finely and offering seasonal specials, head to My Sugar in San Lorenzo.